A woman sits on a desk looking at her phone in an office, while an older man in a suit sits across from her with a serious expression.

 Conclusion: Embrace the Madness

 The job market is moving fast, and while that can be stressful, it’s also full of opportunity.
-Whether you’re actively job hunting, considering a career shift, or just trying to survive your next meeting without Googling corporate buzzwords, the pivotal is to stay adaptable, proactive, and maybe a little humorous about the whole process.
+Whether you’re actively job hunting, considering a career shift, or just trying to survive your next meeting without Googling corporate buzzwords, the key is to stay adaptable, proactive, and maybe a little humorous about the whole process.

 And most importantly, if you’re looking for a job… maybe start by figuring out where you last saved your resume.